omgwenxx/microbiome/processed_data/README.md

     |   ...
 ```

-We are providing different formats for experiments:
+We are providing different formats for analyzing:
-- `final_data`: Extracted taxonomies for each body site and using rdp6 and rdp18 taxomies for classifications.
+- `final_data`: Extracted taxonomies for each body site and using rdp6 and rdp18 taxonomies for classifications.
 Files contain all samples that were provided (not only visits that appear in all visits).
-Those files were created using the high-trim data with a cutoff of 80.
+Those files were created using the high-trim pipeline with a cutoff of 80.
+- `final_data_high`: Same as `final_data` but with a cutoff of 0.
 - `double_visits`: Compared to the `final_data` folder this folder only contains files with samples that are present in the first visit and a consecutive second visit.
 This is equal to the files that were used in the Franzosa et al. paper.
-- `low_trim_data`
+- `mismatch_data`: Taxonomies with all filter options that were specified by Franzosa et al., using both rdp6 and rdp18 taxonomies for classifications.
+- `raw_data`: Containing unprocessed mothur output of the low trim, high trim and mismatch data.